ibm-cloud-docs/watsonxdata/arch_wl_isolation.md

 It is a multi-tenant system that consists of two major building blocks:
 1. Control plane - One control-plane cluster is created per IBM Cloud region that runs multi-tenant components such as service web console UI and API.
-2. Data plane - One or more data-plane clusters are connected and managed by a control-plane running single-tenant customer-dedicated components within a customer-isolated instance such as a Presto engine and Hive metastore.
+2. Data plane - One or more data-plane clusters are connected and managed by a control-plane running single-tenant customer-dedicated components within a customer-isolated instance such as a Presto engine and Metadata Service (MDS).

 Important components of {{site.data.keyword.lakehouse_short}} are:
 1. Web console – Web console is the UI interface for watsonx.data from where customers, can perform various functional tasks.
 It is a multi-tenant component, which resides in the control plane.
 2. Presto - Presto is a distributed SQL query engine, with the capability to query vast data sets located in different data sources.
-3. Hive Metastore - Hive metastore (HMS) is a service that stores metadata that is related to presto and other services in a backend relational database.
+3. Metadata Service - Metadata Service (MDS) is a service that stores metadata that is related to presto and other services in a backend relational database.
 When a new table is created, information that is related to the schema such as column names, data types, are stored in the metastore’s backend database.

 ## {{site.data.keyword.lakehouse_short}} workload isolation
 {: #compute_workload}